tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 replica to forward the prepare farther.

-Storage is typically capable of sustaining several parallel IO operations, so TigerBeetle tries to keep it utilized.
+Storage is typically capable of sustaining several parallel IO operations, so TigerBeetle tries to keep it saturated.
 For example, when compaction needs to read a table from disk, it enqueues writes for several of the table's blocks at a time.
 At the same time, care is taken to not oversubscribe the storage --- there's a limit on the maximum number of concurrent IO operations.